AInora

 Mental health practices benefit most from a phased rollout.
 Start with scheduling and intake, prove the technology with your patient population, then expand to crisis routing and after-hours coverage.
 Trying to deploy everything at once increases risk and makes it harder to identify issues.

 The mental health field is experiencing unprecedented demand.
-The therapist shortage means practices that can efficiently manage their phone systems - capturing every new patient inquiry, reducing no-shows, and handling administrative calls without pulling clinicians away from sessions - will provide better care to more people.
+With about 137 million Americans in federally designated Mental Health Professional Shortage Areas and only roughly 27% of need currently met (KFF), the shortage means practices that can efficiently manage their phone systems - capturing every new patient inquiry, reducing no-shows, and handling administrative calls without pulling clinicians away from sessions - will provide better care to more people.
 An AI receptionist is not about replacing the human touch that mental health care requires.
 It is about ensuring that the human touch reaches everyone who calls seeking help.

 Try the AInora voice demo to hear how AI handles sensitive calls, or book a consultation to discuss your practice's specific needs.